InfuseAI/ArtiVC/docs/content/en/backends/gcs.md

 1. Use the service account in the GCP resources (e.g. GCE, GKE).
 It is recommended way if the `ArtiVC` is run in the GCP environment.
 Please see [default service accounts](https://cloud.google.com/iam/docs/service-accounts#default) document

+The GCS backend finds credentials by a default procedure defined by [Google Cloud](https://cloud.google.com/docs/authentication/production)